-Venture Incorporation Public Company Limited "the Company" is a company registered in Thailand and listed in the Stock Exchange of Thailand in 1996.
-The registered address of the Company is 124 Soi Ramkhamhaeng 52/2, Huamark Sub-District, Bangkapi District, Bangkok 10240, Thailand.
+Venture Incorporation Public Company Limited "the Company" is a company registered in Thailand.
+The registered address of the Company is 124 Soi Ramkhamhaeng 52/2, Huamark Sub-District, Banngkapi District, Bangkok 10240, Thailand.

 The Company engaged in the investment in the businesses of non-performing debt management and debt collection services.